 The Main Building no longer houses any ward but is instead used to enhance community healthcare.
 The KWSH Community Hub houses Kwong Wai Shiu’s own Community Training Institute (CTI) and other healthcare providers such as Fresenius Medical Care (renal dialysis centre), HCA (hospice day care) and Healthway Medical (GP Clinic).

 Built in 1958 with the kind donation of Mr Cai Bingkun.
 The Chinese name of the pavilion, 霍然 (Huo Ran), denotes speedy recovery.
 Today, the pavilion is an iconic spot of KWSH.

 - Former Tan Tock Seng Hospital Wards

 Blocks C, D and E are conserved buildings.
-Built in the 1850s, the three blocks were formerly the old wards of Tan Tock Seng Hospital between 1861 and 1910.
+Built in 1857, the three blocks were formerly the old wards of Tan Tock Seng Hospital till 1909.